RITHoneynet/DataVisualization/README.md

 ## Skyrails
 The Python script used to send data to skyrail requires the `python-sshtail` library to run.
 You can find it at https://github.com/praekelt/python-sshtail.

+I have received permission form Yose Widjaja(the developer of Skyrails) to share the copy of the program that I have.
+You can find it inside the skyrails folder.
+Note that these are binaries for the program.
+The source code is currently not available.
+Windows is required to run it, but I have had some luck with running with wine on linux.
+I have also had it work well in a VM.

 I will be adding some documentation on what I learned about the Skyrails scripting language at a later date.